makrai/notes/bergman18-KR-Practionary-Peirce-Springer.md

   frequency, weighted, or based on the ML model used); it may be semantic (in terms of meanings or relations); or it may be latent, as either something hidden or abstracted from feature layers below it.
-I present and organize an inventory of more than 200 feature types applicable to natural language.
-  They include lexical, syntactical, structural, and other items that reflect how we express the content in the surface forms of various human languages.
+I present and organize an inventory of more than 200 feature types applicable to natural language They include lexical, syntactical, structural, and other items that reflect how we express the content in the surface forms of various human languages

 # 1.3 Key Themes